-In the monitoring wells along the tank farm (P447, P448, P450 and P465) the remediation target values were reached for almost all contaminants except for volatile TPH in most wells and chloro-ethanes in P448 and P465.
-After fluctuating concentrations ,1,1 dichloro-ethane in P448, met in June 2016 the remediation goal for the first time.
-Further evolution needs to be checked in the next monitoring events but the results for P448 are very encouraging.
-In the groundwater of P465located in het former source zone, 1,1-dichloroethane continue showing an concentration increase due increasing groundwater levels during these monitoring campaigns.
-Contaminations of the vadose zone are dissolving under these conditions contributing to concentration fluctuations.
+In the monitoring wells in the midway along the tank farm (P447, P448, P450 and P465) the remediation target values were reached for almost all contaminants except for 1,1-dichloroethane, cis-dichloroethene and vinylchloride in P465.
+After fluctuating concentrations, 1,1 dichloro-ethane in P448, met in June 2016 the remediation goal for the first time.
+In P465A 1,1-dichloroethane continues decreasing.
+Further evolution needs to be checked in the next monitoring events but the results stay very encouraging.

-P450 has not been sampled in 2016 because the remediation targets were reached in September 2014.
+P450 has not been sampled in 2017 because the remediation targets were reached in September 2014.